Our values and mission

 6. Circular economy – The built environment sector is one of the largest consumers of raw materials, accounting for 50% of global steel production and contributing 25-40% of global carbon emissions.
 The World Economic Forum reported that currently less than a third of construction and demolition waste is recovered and reused, even though opportunities for repurposing or recycling the discarded materials exist.

 In the quest for healthy, affordable and sustainable communities, real estate has an increasingly important role to play by championing sustainability, embracing the circular economy and promoting smart solutions for the built environment.
-As well as recognising the opportunities to reduce and reuse these resources, the sector needs to facilitate the movement to a new lease-based business model where the longevity and reuse of building materials and components is incorporated at design-stage.
+In addition to recognising the opportunities to reduce and reuse these resources, the sector needs to facilitate the movement to a new lease-based business model where the longevity and reuse of building materials and components is incorporated at design-stage.
 So far, society has geared towards a focus on recycling, which is relatively energy intensive.
 The adoption of a circular approach could allow the sector to reduce its environmental impact, as well as avoiding the financially disruptive consequences of volatile commodity markets.
 Circular economy has the potential to create a net benefit of £1.6 trillion by 2030, or £0.8 trillion more than in the current linear development path.
 The priorities of the built environment should lie with efficient design stage planning, maintaining materials and components at their highest value in order to maximise efficiency, eliminate waste, and promote reuse and repurposing.

 The circular economy model is perhaps the greatest opportunity we have to shift toward sustainable economic growth, urban life and value creation.

 7. Increase resilience across the sector to the outcomes of climate change – When the next storm hits, how prepared will you be?
 This issue is being addressed by cities around the world who are seeking ways to be more resilient following a major natural disaster.
-Cities – and therefore its buildings - are especially vulnerable to the negative aspects of climate change, which are expected to increase in frequency and intensity with extreme events such as heatwaves, flooding, water scarcity and droughts.
-Given that assets are developed and owned with the expectation of providing steady income and value increases over the course of decades, the implications of climate change need to be understood and buildings need to be made climate-proof for the future.
-This involves the ability to retrofit solutions and new technology in existing buildings, making them capable of withstanding new environmental conditions and support health, safety, amenity and sustainability into a climate changed future.
+Cities – and therefore buildings - are especially vulnerable to the negative aspects of climate change, which are expected to increase in frequency and intensity with extreme events such as heatwaves, flooding, water scarcity and droughts.
+Given that assets are developed and owned with the expectation of providing steady income and value increase over the course of decades, the implications of climate change need to be understood and buildings need to be made climate-proof for the future.
+This involves the ability to retrofit solutions and new technology in existing buildings, making them capable of withstanding new environmental conditions and support health, safety, amenity and sustainability in a changed future.

 Inefficiency in buildings is a real issue for a sustainable future and continued efforts are needed to reduce the wastefulness of the sector, accounting for 40% of global carbon emissions.
 New spaces cannot afford to choose energy systems that will lock them in for the next 20, 30 or 40 years.
 Flexibility is key and building design decisions must be carefully thought out to allow future needs to be accessible.
 With an ever increasing Internet of Things technology being present in buildings, more data on performance can be collated on a real-time basis.
 This will go some way to improving the understanding of performance and therefore how and when energy systems can be improved rapidly.
 This will be driven, no doubt, by the largest technology firms.
 They will provide data-led, optimisation tools to all real estate through seamless BMS technology.
 Once other occupiers realise the significance and benefits of this data wealth, they will demand a similar approach in all spaces.
 Smart buildings will help build-to-rent accommodation become more attractive across residential but also more adaptable to facilitate a flexible approach to commercial occupation.
 More importantly, new technology advancements paired with intelligent design will unlock the current real estate market potential to decarbonise our environment.

 9. Greater collaboration between tenants and landlords – Good relationships between tenants and landlords are the backbone of successful and future proof sustainable property investments.
 The buildings on their own do not generate any carbon emissions, it is the people that operate them that do.
-Landlords have got a shared responsibility in engaging with their tenants to incentivise them to reduce their energy and water consumption and waste generation.
+Landlords have got a shared responsibility in engaging with their tenants to incentivise them to reduce their energy and water consumption as well as waste generation.
 Climate change needs urgent attention, which can not be managed by landlord alone, not without the combined commitment of responsible tenants.

 Buildings are places of life, where humans spend 90% of their time.
 People meet, work, exercise, eat, and sleep in buildings.
 The property industry has therefore a huge social impact and improved tenant landlord relationships increase the social benefits of property investments through educational, athletic, artistic, mindfulness or even healthy lifestyle programmes.